anshulchahar/SonneAI/docs/user-guide/getting-started.md

-# Getting Started with Solva
+# Getting Started with Sonne

-This guide will help you install, configure, and start using Solva for your document analysis needs.
+This guide will help you install, configure, and start using Sonne for your document analysis needs.

 ## Installation

 ### Prerequisites

-Before installing Solva, ensure you have the following:
+Before installing Sonne, ensure you have the following:

 - Node.js 18.x or higher
 - npm or yarn package manager